joshnatis/teapot/README.md

 It was my goal to have **teapot** be free of any dependencies.
 If you needed ten external libraries installed just to use my program, you'd might as well go ahead and download a full fledged application (maybe even with an ooey gooey GUI... fooey).

 On MacOS, **teapot** uses the `afplay`and `afinfo` commands to deal with audio -- these are native to the OS and come installed by default.
 On Ganoo Linocks (read: any Linux distribution), **teapot** uses `ffmpeg` for the same purposes.
 This is far from ideal, but, to be fair, if you're a Linux user you probably have `ffmpeg` installed already.
 The script can also work with `mpg123` (in fact there is a commented line containing the `mpg123` command that can replace `ffmpeg`), or any utility that can play audio (I would have used `aplay` but it only works for raw audio files).

+## Licensing
+This ware is presented to you with no warranty, but with best wishes.

+It is my wish to provide something available for your full use, modification, and redistribution (through preferably with credit when it's applicable) and I have no desire to limit your rights in any way.
+I do not wish to impose anything on you whatsoever with your use of this software.
+For this reason I will not adopt the GNU General Public License (due to its recursive copyleft), though I do put forward my preference that you "pass it forward" by keeping the ware free and open, if you choose to redistribute it.
+Lastly, I encourage you to contribute to `teapot`'s structural integrity.